Medically reviewed by Angela Sheddan, DNP, FNP-BC

 Hair transplants are safe, widely practiced and fairly effective.
 In most cases, a hair transplant can be used to thicken up patches of thinning hair or completely restore a receding hairline with hair that looks and feels completely natural.

-While a hair transplant or artificial hair implants can add hair in areas where it no longer grows naturally, neither option is a lasting "cure" for baldness.
+While artificial hair implants can add hair in areas where it no longer grows naturally, it isn’t a lasting "cure" for baldness.

 Our guide to DHT and male hair loss explains the relationship between DHT and male baldness in more detail.
 If you’re starting to notice hair loss and want to learn why and how it’s happening, it’s worth a read.